Connect with Suzanne

-Goin and Styne are among the most respected restaurateurs in California, and continue to receive praise for their food, beverage programs and service from the Los Angeles Times, New York Times, Wall Street Journal, L.A.
-Weekly, Daily News, Condénast Traveler, Gourmet, Bon Appétit, Saveur, Los Angeles, Angeleno, Zagat and Gayot.com.
+Suzanne and Caroline are among the most respected restaurateurs in California, and continue to receive recognition for their food, beverage programs and service from the Los Angeles Times, New York Times, Wall Street Journal, L.A.
+Weekly, Daily News, Condé Nast Traveler, Gourmet, Food and Wine, Bon Appétit, Saveur, Los Angeles Magazine , Angeleno, Zagat and Gayot.com.

 They are co-founders, with David Lentz, Suzanne’s husband and owner of The Hungry Cat, of L.A.
 Loves Alex’s Lemonade, a fundraiser benefiting research for childhood cancer which has raised over $1.5 million since its inception in 2010.

 Suzanne has received five nominations for Outstanding Chef of the Year by the James Beard Foundation.
 In 2011, she became a member of the International Culinary Panel of distinguished chefs for Singapore Airlines, developing her recipes for in-flight dining.